 - TV & radio

 - Water supply

 - Water supply notes

 Health & safety

-Security measures: There are first aid kits in the main area and on all of the safari vehicles.
+- There are first-aid kits in the main area and on all the safari vehicles.
 Several of the staff are also trained in first aid.

-Money: There are electronic safes in each tent and you can exchange small denominations of cash at the reception.
+- There are electronic safes in each tent and you can exchange small denominations of cash in the main area.